paul21312/slack-webhook/README.md

 ## 📌 **Overview**

 This project is a webhook handler for Slack’s URL verification process.
-It accepts POST requests and responds with the challenge token.
+It accepts POST requests and responds with the challenge value.

 ## 🛠 **Tech Stack**